Today's Articles

 Arthur Paul Bedou was born in New Orleans, Louisiana, the fifth child of Armand Bedou and Marie Celeste Coustaut.
 His family was poor, and he received very little education; as a photographer, he was largely self-taught.
 Bedou worked for a time as a clerk, but by 1899, he was taking pictures, and his career started in earnest when a photograph he took of a solar eclipse in 1900 received wide notice.

 His position brought him further commissions to photograph notables, including George Washington Carver, Theodore Roosevelt, Andrew Carnegie, and Julius Rosenwald.
 Through the connection to Washington, the school's founding principal, Bedou, was invited to become the official photographer of the Tuskegee Institute.
-Shortly after Washington's death, however, Battey replaced him as the school's official photographer, who at the time was favored by campus officials for various reasons.
+Shortly after Washington's death, however, Battey replaced him as the school's official photographer, who was favored by campus officials at the time for various reasons.

 To Become a Photographer